Registering with Disability Services for Academic Purposes

 - Rehabilitation organization records

-- Data from other colleges (for transfer students)
+- Data from other universities (for transfer students)

 - Specific plans recommended by qualified professionals and/or consultants

 Step 3.
-The Initial Accommodation Request Form and submitted documentation will be reviewed by the College’s Disability Services Coordinator.
-You will receive a communication to your College email inbox instructing you to schedule a meeting with the Coordinator for an interview.
+The Initial Accommodation Request Form and submitted documentation will be reviewed by the University’s Disability Services Coordinator.
+You will receive a communication to your University email inbox instructing you to schedule a meeting with the Coordinator for an interview.

 Step 4.
 Schedule and attend the meeting with the Coordinator.
 During the interview, you and the Coordinator will engage in an “interactive” process in which you discuss the following:

-- The College’s policies and procedures on accommodations;
+- The University’s policies and procedures on accommodations

 Step 5.
 Following this meeting, the Disability Services Coordinator will serve as facilitator for the accommodations process.
 This means the Disability Services Coordinator will provide a document to your instructors detailing your approved academic accommodations for the semester, and answer questions faculty may have about the process.
 The Coordinator is available to further facilitate conversations between you and your instructors, if needed.